-If you are user of Windows or Office you need to know all about Microsoft end of support program.
+If you are a user of Windows or Office you need to know all about the Microsoft end of the support program.

 “Nothing is permanent” we used to hear it and deny it because we thought that there is something permanent, and we call it Microsoft support.
 But guess what?
-In the most recent update of Microsoft, it revealed that Microsoft is ending its support for Windows 7 and office 2013.
+The most recent update of Microsoft revealed that Microsoft is ending its support for Windows 7 and office 2013.
 End-of-life dates of Windows 7 and Microsoft office 2013 are just around the corner.

 Microsoft announces end of mainstream support for Windows 7, Microsoft has announced that by January 2015 several products would be reaching the end of mainstream support including all versions of Windows 7 this means the company would stop providing free updated features and performance improvements to Windows 7.